jay8999/SAST_Scanner/README.md

 - `target`: The local directory or file path you want to analyze.
 - `-o, --output`: Optional flag to specify a custom filename for the generated JSON report (defaults to `scan_results.json`).
 - `--severity`: Minimum severity to include in the report — `Low`, `Medium`, or `High` (defaults to `Low`, which shows everything).
 Use `--severity High` to see only the findings worth blocking a build over.
 - `--exclude`: Comma-separated wildcard patterns of files to skip entirely, e.g. `--exclude "vulnerable_sample.py,*.md"`.
-Useful for known test fixtures or documentation that quotes dangerous-looking code as an *example* rather than actually containing it — see the CI note below.
+Useful for known test fixtures or documentation that quotes dangerous-looking code as an *example* rather than actually containing it, see the CI note below.

 # Sample JSON Output